mLe0n0r/multi-uav-multimodal-perception-system/README.md

 ## ℹ️ Notes

-This repository was developed as part of a master's dissertation on multimodal perception for multi-UAV Flying Networks with LLM-supported reasoning.
-The implementation is intended as a proof-of-concept.
+This repository was developed as part of a master's dissertation on multimodal perception for multi-UAV Flying Networks with LLM-supported reasoning and should be regarded as a research proof of concept.

 Some datasets, model weights, generated outputs or local configuration files may be excluded from version control due to size, reproducibility, or environment-specific constraints.
 When required, each component README indicates where those files should be placed.